 One of the things I’ve noticed about the FIRE community is how it seems to view work and its role in reaching financial independence.
 For most people in the FIRE community, it seems like a job is something you tolerate – a tool that you use to get yourself to the promised land of financial independence.
 And once you hit that point, you can discard that tool and go do whatever it is you really want to do.

 That’s exactly how I viewed FIRE when I first discovered it a few years ago.
-I was in a miserable point in my life, paying off student loans, and just hoping that I could one day do anything besides the job that I was doing right then.
-FIRE provided an escape from what was making me unhappy because, if I did things a certain way, I could be done working in my 30s or 40s.
+I was at a miserable point in my life, paying off student loans, and just hoping that I could one day do anything besides the job that I was doing right then.
+FIRE provided an escape from what was making me unhappy.
+It told me that if I did things a certain way, I could be done working in my 30s or 40s.
 Then I could be happy and find something else to do.
 Life could look like the below if I played my hand right.
 All I had to do was just slog through some crappy work years.

 - School: 0-22 Years Old